Pros and Cons of Media Industry Careers

 Personal sacrifices: Unless you're a top TV news anchor or have some other high-profile position, you can expect low pay and long hours when you work in media, especially in the beginning.
 Because the industry is so competitive, if you're not willing to accept these conditions, then the job will go to someone else.
 Using radio as an example, the top on-air jobs are usually during the morning drive-time hours, so to get the good paycheck, you have to be willing to be at work in the middle of the night.

 That lifestyle puts a strain on personal relationships, and because many positions require a media contract, you may have difficulty quitting to take a better job somewhere else.
 If you're lucky enough to get a higher-paying job, you still aren't immune from media layoffs.

-New competition: In days gone by, it was easy to put media careers into neat categories -- broadcast or print.
+New competition: In days gone by, it was easy to put media careers into neat categories like broadcast or print.
 Today, newspaper reporters are forced to shoot video for websites and TV reporters are required to use Facebook or Twitter to post breaking news.
 Traditional media companies are having to learn to build their brand on the Internet and even writers have to learn to create web-friendly headlines and make sure their content is designed for SEO.
 Chances are, those lessons weren't taught back when they were in college.

 As with any profession, there are great rewards and significant sacrifices in working in media.
 Consider the pros and cons to weigh your own personal happiness if you choose a career in the broadcast, print or online industries.